Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **MaxPepProb** highest PeptideProphet probability of the PSMs mapping to the gene

-**ReferenceIntensity** real reference channel abundance if one has been provided, otherwise these values are virtual reference abundances from the average abundance across the channels, more information [here](https://fragpipe.nesvilab.org/docs/tutorial_tmt.html#quantification-settings)
+**ReferenceIntensity** Real reference channel abundance is used if one has been provided, otherwise these values are virtual reference abundances from the average abundance across the channels in a plex, more usage information [here](https://fragpipe.nesvilab.org/docs/tutorial_tmt.html#quantification-settings).
+If the experiment contains multiple plexes, average reference intensity across all plexes is used.
+Values are log2 scaled, with global minimum reference intensity used to impute missing values.

 **[sample/channel name]** normalized and log2 transformed abundance/ratio for the given reporter ion channel from summarization to the gene level
 <br>